 With San Diego’s many visitor destinations, it might be easy to overlook Cabrillo National Monument.
 Tucked beyond residential neighborhoods at the south end of Point Loma, Cabrillo is the most southwesterly spot in the contiguous United States.
-You might spot its historic lighthouse from the harbor before you ever visit this hidden gem, but Cabrillo is a great spot to spend a day searching offshore for gray whales, hiking the Bayside Trail, bicycling Cabrillo Memorial Drive or uncovering tidepool animals.
-This year, Cabrillo will also celebrate 100 years of preservation.
-Download the park's Centennial Calendar of Events.
+You might spot its historic lighthouse from the harbor before you ever visit this hidden gem.
+Cabrillo is a great spot to spend a day searching offshore for gray whales, hiking the Bayside Trail, bicycling Cabrillo Memorial Drive or uncovering tidepool animals.
+Cabrillo National Monument is also a premiere birding location where over 200 species have been spotted.

 Make Sure You